Tangent lines to circles: Analytic geometry

+to simplify equation (1), resulting in the following system of equations:

+solve these to get two solutions (k = ±1; $k = -1$ for left tangent, $k = +1$for right tangent) for the two tangent lines ($m=-1$ for outer tangent, $m = +1$ for inner tangent):

 Geometrically this corresponds to computing the angle formed by the tangent lines and the line of centers, and then using that to rotate the equation for the line of centers to yield an equation for the tangent line.
 The angle is computed by computing the trigonometric functions of a right triangle whose vertices are the (external) homothetic center, a center of a circle, and a tangent point; the hypotenuse lies on the tangent line, the radius is opposite the angle, and the adjacent side lies on the line of centers.